 For instance:

 Licensing federal research.
 Billions of taxpayer dollars are invested in researching and developing inventions at universities and federal labs, including Department of Energy (DOE) labs.
 Federal agencies can license the patents on these federal inventions to private companies, which then work to bring them to market.
-But companies can face barriers, such as the “valley of death”—a gap between the end of public funding and the start of private funding.
+But companies can face barriers, such as accessing consistent funding.
 And DOE is concerned that foreign companies may obtain these technologies, to the detriment of U.S. companies and jobs.

 Drug development.
 Federal research and inventions often support public health, such as by contributing to the development of lifesaving drugs, vaccines, and medical devices.
 For instance, federally funded research into remdesivir, the first drug approved by the Food and Drug Administration to treat COVID-19, helped to quickly bring that drug to market.
 Federally funded research has supported thousands of patents.
 However, it can be hard to determine how specific agencies’ research funding has contributed to patents for new drugs and treatments.
 The National Institutes of Health and the Departments of Defense and Veterans Affairs could take steps to increase transparency related to their contributions to drug development.

 Patent disputes.
 Patents grant inventors certain rights related to their inventions, and sometimes disputes about patents arise.
-In 2012, USPTO’s Patent Trial and Appeal Board (PTAB) was formed as an alternative to federal courts for patent disputes.
-But USPTO could increase transparency related to PTAB decisions.
+In 2012, USPTO’s Patent Trial and Appeal Board was formed as an alternative to federal courts for patent disputes.
+But the USPTO could increase transparency related to Board decisions.

 Examples of Intellectual Property Rights Contained in a Guitar